M8N-MatanDessaur/Shopping-Cart-Java/README.md

 > or remove products from their cart.
 The total cost of their cart will be
 > displayed at the bottom of the screen.

-### Contributing
-> Contributions to the JavaCartProject application are welcome.
-> To contribute, please fork the project repository, make your changes, and submit a pull request.

 #### Made by Matan Dessaur